b3llyfish/WorthyConquerors/README.md

 Mod that alters a character's eligibility and percentage chance for the conqueror pulse event.
 The goal of the mod is to make conquerors much more impressive characters skill and trait wise.

+[h2]Mod Status[/h2]
+This mod is considered complete.
+I will do my best to ensure compatibility with game version updates.

+[b]Please note[/b] that I currently have no intention of buying future CK3 DLCs.
+If a future DLC breaks this mod I will not be able to fix it.

 [h2] Details [/h2]

 [h3] Eligibility [/h3]